DAI-Lab/Cents/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-EnData could always use more documentation, whether as part of the
+Cents could always use more documentation, whether as part of the
-official EnData docs, in docstrings, or even on the web in blog posts,
+official Cents docs, in docstrings, or even on the web in blog posts,
 articles, and such.

 Submit Feedback